Category:Map Files

-Creating a Custom LIST Map File
+Creating a Custom List Map File

 4. Click Save to save your map file changes.